By Rich Heidorn Jr. and Michael Brooks

 On Sept.
 27, the commission responded to the court’s remand on the Southeast Markets project with a supplemental EIS that included estimated GHG emissions but maintained that the project would have no significant effect on the environment (CP15-16, et al.).

 The 685-mile project by Duke Energy, NextEra Energy, Spectra Energy Partners and the Williams Companies, is composed of three interconnected pipelines in Alabama, Georgia and Florida: the Hillabee Expansion Project, Sabal Trail and the Florida Southeast Connection.

-FERC’s supplemental EIS concluded that three Florida natural gas generators that would be supplied by the pipelines — Florida Power & Light’s new Okeechobee Clean Energy Center; Duke Energy’s new Citrus County combined cycle plant and FPL’s existing Martin County Power Plant — would emit as much as 12.5 metric tons of CO2 annually while retirements of coal, oil and natural gas plants replaced by the new units would eliminate 6.14 tons — a net increase of 6.36 tons.
+FERC’s supplemental EIS concluded that three Florida natural gas generators that would be supplied by the pipelines — Florida Power & Light’s new Okeechobee Clean Energy Center; Duke Energy’s new Citrus County combined cycle plant and FPL’s existing Martin County Power Plant — would emit as much as 12.5 million metric tons of CO2e annually while retirements of coal, oil and natural gas plants replaced by the new units would eliminate 6.14 million metric tons — a net increase of 6.36 million.

-Burning of the pipeline’s uncommitted capacity could add an additional 2 tons, FERC said.
-The net total of 8.36 tons equals 3.7% of Florida’s GHG emissions in 2015, the commission said.
+Burning of the pipeline’s uncommitted capacity could add an additional 2 million metric tons, FERC said.
+The net total of 8.36 million metric tons equals 3.7% of Florida’s GHG emissions in 2015, the commission said.